wp-plugins/wp-attention-boxes/readme.txt

 = Does the plugin change the content in the WordPress database? =

 Yes, it adds 2 record to the wp_options table.
 One of them stores all of the custom DIV's.
  The other simple stores the version number of this plugin.

 = Do you plan on adding the ability to store snippets for other types of html elements? = Yes, the next major version will provide the ability to store different styles of your own image-based (or non-imaged based) bullet lists

-= Why only 4 =
-Good question, a future major version will provide 10

 == Screenshots ==

-1. Html editor bar after new buttons are added (if the buttons consume too much space, you can disable one or more, or name them as short as you want)
+1. This "display meta-box" underneath the Editor is where you choose which snippet to add to your post, via simply clicking on the DIV you want.
 2. This is the options page, used to define the styling of each of the 4 DIV's.
-   NEW on this page: The floating preview div, and the design of this page designs
 3. Actual stylized box examples (just as an example of the variation of styles, just the border type alone could be: solid, dotted, dashed, double, groove, ridge, inset, outset )
-4. Simply a convenient "display meta-box" that shows up underneath where you do your actual post or page editing, so you don't have to return to the settings to remember what they look like.

 == Changelog ==
+= 0.5.0 =
+  Removed the buttons from the Post/Page edit toolbar .. the DIV snippets are now added to your post via simply clicking on your chosen DIV directly from the Meta-Box below the Editor

 = 0.4.2 =
   Internal variable changes to ensure that the javascript handler names don't conflict with other plugins, and some other minor changes

 = 0.4.1 =
 Fixed a bug in the CSS code that is generated when rounded corners are enabled for any of the DIV's..
 Specifically, removed an extra quote in the style that might prevent the rounded corner from working.

 = 0.4 =
 * Added support for Rounded Corners
 * A Preview Box so that you know what your DIVs look like before leaving the Settings page